-You must request a hearing before 30 days from the date of mailing on your notice.
-This deadline may be extended if good cause is shown.
+You must request a local or state hearing before 30 days from the date of mailing on your notice.
+However, this deadline may be extended if you can show good cause for not filing your request within 30 days.
 If any person named in this notice already has Medicaid or CHIP, that person can keep their coverage if you ask for a hearing within 15 days of the date of mailing on your notice.
 However, if the Division of Medicaid's action is upheld by the hearing decision, the agency has the right to initiate action for recovering benefits received during the hearing process.